Malalaya/Malalaya/README.md

 - 👋 Hi, I’m Theresia
 - 👀 I’m interested in improving my IT skills
-- 🌱 I’m currently looking for a role as IT Product Manager
+- 🌱 Currently looking for a role as IT Product Manager
 - 📫 How to reach me sia.brandl(at)gmail.com
-- M languages are: Ruby, Rails, CSS, HTML5, Javascript& SQL
+- My languages are: Ruby, Rails, CSS, HTML5, JavaScript& SQL